SuperOfficeDocs/superoffice-docs/docs/apps/requirements/marketing.md

 We encourage you to include some meaningful screenshots from the application interface.
 These will show in the slider on the application detail page.

-Note that the images will resized to fit, but when the viewer clicks on the image, it opens in actual size in a light-box.
-For the best viewing experience you'll want to ensure the images are of the same size.
+Note that the images will be resized to fit, but when the viewer clicks on the image, it opens in actual size in a light-box.
+For the best viewing experience, you'll want to ensure the images are of the same size.

 ## SuperOffice logo guidance